Finding and maintaining your dog’s ideal weight can significantly extend your pet’s life.

 Dogs fed to ideal body condition lived 1.8 years longer than their overweight litter mates.

-That’s a bonus of nearly 2 extra years of life — just for keeping your dog close to his ideal body weight.
+That’s nearly 2 extra years of life… just for keeping your dog at her ideal weight.

-To get an idea of what your dog should weigh, you could simply look it up in a table of ideal pet weights.
+To find out what your dog should weigh, you could simply look it up in a table of suggested weights.

-However, nearly every table provides this important information in a range of weights — and not a specific number.
+However, nearly every table provides this information in a range of weights.

-For example, the Association for Pet Obesity Prevention suggests a weight range for Labrador Retrievers of 65 to 80 pounds.
+For Labrador retrievers, the American Kennel Club suggests a range of 65 to 80 pounds.

-And that figure can vary even more — depending on whether your pet is a male or a female.
+That figure can vary, depending on whether your pet is a male or a female.